 Becoming an Airbnb host doesn’t make you a landlord…it makes you a hotel owner.
 And if you want to run a successful getaway spot, you’ll have to impress your guests.
 This will involve coordinating several changeovers a month, accommodating any special requests, and refilling or replacing furnishings as needed.

 Few people have that kind of time.

-But while you can easily find a property management company for a long-term rental, it’s not as easy to find someone to manage your vacation rental and—in most cases—not profitable.
+But while you can easily find a property management company who handles long-term rentals, it’s not as easy (or profitable) to find someone to manage your vacation rental.

 If you’re willing to put in a lot of extra work, running an Airbnb business could be perfect for you.
-But if your goal is to have a source of passive income, you’d be better off with a management company and traditional long-term renting.
+But if your goal is to have a source of passive income, you’d be better off with a management company and traditional long-term renting strategy.

-You need to consider a lot of different factors before deciding between Airbnb vs. renting to tenants.
+You need to consider a lot of different factors before deciding between Airbnb vs renting to long-term tenants.

-Is your property in high demand for short-term renters and tourists?
-How much work do you want to do?
+Is your location in high demand for short-term renters and tourists?
+How much work are you prepared to put in?
 Will your insurance carrier allow you to start a short-term rental business?

 But ultimately, the main question you need to ask yourself is: What type of business do you want to be in?

-Airbnb, VRBO, and other vacation rental sites have only grown in popularity over the past few years, but traditional long-term renting has stood the test of time.
+Airbnb, VRBO, and other vacation rental sites have only grown in popularity over the past few years, but traditional long-term rentals have stood the test of time.

-Professional property management companies, like American Home Team Realty, can take the stress and headache out of being a landlord so you can enjoy that rental income.
+Professional property management companies, such as American Home Team Realty, can take the stress and headache out of being a landlord so you can enjoy that rental income.
 From listing your property and screening tenants to collecting rent and handling maintenance requests, American Home Team Realty does it all!